-This course is offered in collaboration with the National Centre for Biological Sciences and the Centre for Wildlife Studies, with the degree being conferred by Tata Institute of Fundamental Research.
-From its inception in 2004 this program has matriculated 59 master’s students who have published over 30 peer-reviewed scientific papers.
+The degree is conferred by Tata Institute of Fundamental Research.
+From its inception in 2004 this program has matriculated 88 master’s students who have published over 65 peer-reviewed scientific papers.

 The goals of the professional development programs are primarily met through:

 1. Supporting highly motivated individuals, researchers and conservationists through small grants to encourage rigorous field biology and innovative conservation interventions.
-Over the years, through its local partner Centre for Wildlife Studies (CWS), WCS – India Program has supported more than 120 meritorious individuals.
+Over the years, WCS – India has supported more than 120 meritorious individuals.
 Many of them are pursuing wildlife conservation as a full-time profession.

 2. Conducting short-term field training modules on various field monitoring and conservation techniques for aspiring wildlife biologists, amateur naturalists, conservationists, teachers, students, forest department staff and civil society volunteers interested in wildlife research and conservation issues.
 So far, more than 3000 persons have been trained in over 100 workshops and field exercises.

 3. Offering a month-long internship programs to highly motivated individuals desirous of pursuing a career in wildlife biology and conservation.

 4. Partnering with NCBS to administer a formal 2-year graduate academic training program in wildlife biology and conservation.